 On top of that, despite crazy busy days, I wasn’t getting much exercise.
 First, I didn’t know the city that well—it felt extremely spread out—and I took the bus or got lifts from point A to point B. Second, I wasn’t quite used to Canada’s extreme weather.
 Going outside by – 40°C scared me.

 Finally, I just didn’t know how to eat well in North America.
 I know, it sounds like a no-brainer, right?
 Well, it’s not that easy.
-While I never developed the taste for local staples such as peanut butter or deep-fried everything, I did enjoy my share of junk food.
+While I never developed a taste for local staples such as peanut butter or deep-fried everything, I did enjoy my share of junk food.
 I just didn’t know it was junk food.

 Looking back, it’s a wonder I didn’t gain more weight.